cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/installation.md

 ## Installation script

 The same installation script is used in all of the installation methods.
-This is either a `bash` script on Linux or a `powershell` script on Windows.
+This is either a `bash` script on Linux or a PowerShell script on Windows.
 The script is agent-specific, and a separate script is rendered from a template for each agent during the `install` workflow.
 The script downloads the agent package from the manager (over port 53333),